lengstrom/gitlinks/README.md

 (since the GitHub pages site `lengstrom.github.io` maps to `loganengstrom.com`).
 We can also organize keys through nesting, such as with `classes/NLP`.

 ## EZ Setup
-### Make a new repository
-Go to https://github.com/new and make a new repository
+- Go to https://github.com/new and make a new repository with a short, memorable name (Your shortlinks will reside at
+<username>.github.io/<repository name>/<link key>).
+-

 ## License